 October is the month of pumpkins.
 It has just been Canadian Thanks Giving and soon Halloween will be upon us.
-If you live in the Northern Hemisphere you will be experiencing the wonderful warm orange and red shades of Autumn and pumpkins will be plentiful, making roasting and baking with this scrumptious root vegetable a delight.
+I am loving the changing seasons and Autumn here in the Northern Hemisphere.
+Along with the wonderful warm orange and red shades of Autumn, pumpkins are plentiful, making roasting and baking with this scrumptious root vegetable a delight.

 Pumpkin is a good source of Vitamin E, Thiamin, Niacin, Vitamin B6, Folate, Iron, Magnesium and Phosphorus.
 It is also a very good source of Dietary Fiber, Vitamin A, Vitamin C, Riboflavin, Potassium, Copper and Manganese making it very good for the heart.

-I was recently inspired by some Instagram food posts and decided to try my hand at making Pumpkin Pie.
-As with most of the baking I do, I try and make it as healthy as I can and so this pie is crustless and you can omit the sugar completely if you like.
-I was very happy with the result and hope you enjoy it too.
+A few years ago I tried my hand at making Pumpkin Pie and the result was a success.
+As with most of the baking I do, I try and make it as healthy as I can, so this pie is crustless and you can omit the sugar completely if you like.
+I was very happy with the result and hope you enjoy it too. xx

 - Grease a standard pie dish or springform tin.